LandonHolcomb/crafty-comet-space/content/authors/admin/_index.md

 ## About Me

 I'm a PhD student in Computer Science at Clemson University, where I focus on **quantum machine learning, variational quantum algorithms, and Quantum Natural Language Processing**.
 My research explores the intersection of quantum computing, machine learning, and algorithm design.
+I am particularly interested in what QML can reveal about the nature of learning and representation itself, how quantum structure may expose patterns or principles that are hidden to classical models.

-Before transitioning to computer science, I completed an MS in Physics at Clemson, working on computational Astrophysics.
+Before transitioning to computer science, I completed an MS in Physics at Clemson.
 I'm passionate about bridging theory and application, and making quantum computing more accessible through teaching and science communication.